Argus817/CSOC24/README.md

 # CSOC24

-My submissions for CSOS 2024 at IITBHU
+My submissions for CSOC 2024 at IITBHU